cgagent/config-simply-demo2/src/components/ai-chat/README.md

 ### 1. Configuration (`config/`)
 - Contains all constant definitions, enums, and configuration values
 - Should be the single source of truth for shared values
+- Types related to configuration should be defined alongside their constants
 - Examples: Security remediation actions, message patterns, etc.

 ### 2. Utilities (`utils/`)